The genuine HotkeyUtility.exe file is a software component of Acer Hotkey Utility by Acer.

 Known file sizes on Windows 10/8/7/XP are 627,304 bytes (31% of all occurrences), 611,872 bytes and 8 more variants.

 The HotkeyUtility.exe file is digitally signed.
 The file is not a Windows core file.
 HotkeyUtility.exe is a Verisign signed file.
 The application starts when Windows starts (see Registry key: MACHINE\Run).
-It can change the behavior of other programs or manipulate other programs.
+The program is not visible.
 HotkeyUtility.exe is able to record keyboard and mouse inputs and monitor applications.
 Therefore the technical security rating is 25% dangerous.

 Recommended: Identify HotkeyUtility.exe related errors